Toggle: English / Spanish

 Home care depends on the reason for the lump.
 Check with your health care provider to determine the cause.

-Your doctor or nurse will examine you and ask questions about your medical history and symptom, such as:
+Your provider will examine you and gently press on the nodes.
+You will be asked questions about your medical history and symptoms, such as:

 - Are you breastfeeding?